sprintf/lemon-pi/shared/README.md

 The base definition can be found in [shared/events.py](shared/events.py)

 Event definitions are all grouped together into a single file.

 For the car, they are in [car/event_defs.py](car/event_defs.py)

 For the pit, they are in [pit/event_defs.py](pit/event_defs.py)

 This event framework is very straightforward and is not threaded.
-So the thread that emits the event snchronously traverses all the registered handlers.
+So the thread that emits the event synchronously traverses all the registered handlers.

 ## A USB detector
 This can tell which piece of hardware (GPS / Lora / OBD) is plugged into each USB port.